apollographql/apollo-client/react-docs/source/queries.md

 });
 ```

-All of these function-based form of `options` will be recalculated whenever the props change.
+All of these function-based forms of `options` will be recalculated whenever the props change.

 <h2 id="graphql-props">Controlling child props</h2>